 Tucked into a green valley by the Rio Asseca.
 You have orange groves to one side and lovely hills to the other.
-Rustic cottage has a double bed +two folding beds.
-Baby cot available.
-Equipped eat-in kitchen.
+Rustic cottage has a double bed +two folding beds avalable.
+Baby cot also available.
+Fully equipped eat-in kitchen.
 A place in the sun and in the shade.

-So close to the convenience of Tavira (shopping, movies, sightseeing) in the Bodega hamlet and yet it feels like you're a hundred miles away.
+The hamlet of Bodega is so close to the convenience of Tavira (shopping, movies, sightseeing) and yet it feels like you're a hundred miles away.
 By day the birds chatter.
 At night the frogs in the orange groves serenade and the stars shine brilliantly.
 Ours is the dead end of a country road with almost no traffic.
 We are a five minute walk away from the waterfall at Pego de Inferno and fifteen minutes to beautiful beaches.
 A little less to town.

 This is a restored rustic stone cottage with exposed beams.
 You will enjoy a fully equipped eat in kitchen and just outside the door you'll find fresh culinary herbs growing.
 Help yourselves.
 Ours is a garden-in-progress and we might show up with a new plant or two!